puppetlabs/bolt/documentation/writing_tasks.md

     -   `tasks` — Helper files that can be called as tasks on their own.
     -   `lib` — Ruby code that might be reused by types, providers, or Puppet functions.
+    -   `scripts` — Scripts that can be called from a task.
 -   The remaining path to a file or directory; directories must include a trailing slash `/`.